vivaria/edisonrul.ing/docs/source/cards/sillva-warlord-of-dark-world.md

-# SILLVA, WARLORD OF DARK WORLD
+# Sillva, Warlord Of Dark World

 Also see rulings for “Dark World Monsters”.